Ivan-Rdrgz/HackerRank/README.md

 # HackerRank
-I will be posting the solutions for HackerRAnk Problems that i find interesting
+I will be posting the solutions for HackerRank Problems that I find interesting